Blog

 Is Mouth Breathing in Your Sleep Bad?

-Is mouth breathing really that bad?
-In short, yes.
-We’re meant to spend most of our time breathing through our noses, and any disturbances to our breathing can damage our health.
+Yes, mouth breathing in your sleep can be bad for your health.
+We’re meant to spend most of our time breathing through our noses, and disturbances to our breathing can damage our health.

 • Dry mouth